 Change into old clothes as oven cleaning can get rather messy and put on rubber gloves.
 Remove any obvious bits of food you can see lying on the oven floor.

 2. Remove the oven's shelves

 Remove all oven racks and leave them to soak in a sink (or the bath if your sink is too small) full of warm, soapy water.
 The combination of hot water and washing up liquid will help break down any burnt-on food or grease residue.
 For best results leave to soak for a few hours or overnight.

 If you are short on time, place the shelves in a re-sealable plastic bag, spray all over with oven cleaner, seal the bag and leave the cleaner to work its magic for 30 minutes.

 Spray the cleaning product all around your oven, onto the roof, right at the back and in all corners.
 Leave the solution to soften any stubborn burnt-on food, follow the time recommendations on your product – usually at least 30 minutes, but often a few hours.

 Once you have soaked your racks use a scourer to scrub them clean.
 Turn them halfway through to make sure that they are spotless on both sides.
 Rinse with warm water and set aside to dry.

-5. Inside the oven
+5. Cleaning inside the oven